tj-wells/coti-docker-method/README.md

 This method also provides:
 - Automatic SSL certification and renewal
-- Automatic update to the latest Coti node version
+- Automatic upgrades to the latest Coti node version

 # Prerequisites